This guide explains how to install the rack-mounted ETA 6150 ExtraHop Trace appliances.

 - Click Connect.

-- If you have a Command appliance, log into the Admin UI of the Command appliance and repeat steps 3 through 7.
+- If you have a Command appliance, log into the Admin UI of the Command appliance and repeat steps 3 through 7 for all Trace appliances.

 After you have deployed and configured the Trace appliance, verify that the Trace appliance can collect packets through the Discover and Command appliances.